masaf2/ChIP-seq_pipeline/README.md

       For a better coverage, one can choose 3 alignments per read.
 Otherwise, 1 is recommended.

-[10] Close the screen to let the analysis run (it takes approximately 3 hours by
+[10] Close the screen to let the analysis run :
-     file) :

       Ctrl + a, Ctrl + d